Airbnb, Uber, Netflix, Facebook, Instagram and many other disruptive companies are redefining industries and driving legacy companies to extinction.

 In this digital world, no one is safe.
-In the past year alone, traditional retailers like Sears have experienced the full impact of digital transformation.
+In the past few years alone, traditional retailers like Sears have experienced the full impact of digital transformation.
 And today, other industries like financial services, healthcare, real estate, travel, and energy are beginning to worry about their future survival.

 A recent study produced by consulting firm Innosight predicts that nearly 50% of the current S&P 500 companies will be replaced over the next 10 years.

-With all the challenges companies are facing from digitization and automation, it is safe to say that thinking and acting more audaciously and coming up with innovative ideas has become the key to success.
+With all the challenges companies are facing from digitization and automation, it is safe to say that creative thinking, acting more audaciously, and coming up with innovative ideas has become the key to success.

-The following tools will guide you on how to foster innovation within your company and help you get the most out of your talented and creative employees:
+The following tools will guide you towards fostering innovation and creativity within your company and help you get the most out of your talented and creative employees:

-- Naive Experts – Invite a naive expert into the next ideation session you are hosting.
-A naive expert is someone who has no idea what you are working on.
-He or she will rarely, if ever, solve the challenge for you, but they will get you out of your “River of Thinking” (your own expertise) and help you think differently.
-They will ask the questions you are too embarrassed to ask or throw out audacious ideas, both of which will help get you to a different state of mind than you can reach by yourself.
+Invite a Naive Expert into the next ideation session you are hosting.
+A Naive Expert is someone who knows nothing about your project.
+He or she will rarely, if ever, solve the challenge for you, but they will get you out of your “River of Thinking” (your own expertise) and help you think more creatively.